Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 At Amazon:

-- Resumes get you interviews
+- Your resume gets you interviews

-- Leadership Principles decide offers
+- Leadership Principles determine offers

-That’s why candidates often feel:
+That’s why many candidates feel:

 “I answered well, but still didn’t pass.”